The cuisine of the Terres de l’Ebre

 The gastronomy of the Terres de l’Ebre region has traditionally held a remarkably important place in the hearts of the people

 The visit to Tortosa allows you to approach the natural parks of the Ebro Delta and Els Ports.
 It is a city between sea and mountains.
 Tortosa brings together the most important economic, social and cultural life in the lower valley of the Ebro, and is the most important commercial and service center.
-But, simultaneously, it is a city that is characterized by the know-how of its inhabitants: by the calm, by the gastronomy, to be able to enjoy a stay with all the pleasures guaranteed.
+But, simultaneously, it is a city that is characterized by the know-how of its residents: by the calm, by the gastronomy, to be able to enjoy a stay with all the pleasures guaranteed.

 The cuisine of the Terres de l’Ebre region reflects its history and the influences of the cultures have spent time here, of which there are many.
 In short, it demonstrates the richness of the varied and impressive natural environment.